cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

       CREDENTIALS: SECURED[!qwerty] # won't be decrypted in any case
     ```

+!!! tip "Skipping Task in Forked Repository"
+    In forked repository the decryption of variable fails, which causes failure of task depending on it.
+    To avoid this by default, make the sensitive task conditional:

+    ```yaml
+    task:
+      name: task requiring decrypted variable
+      only_if: $CIRRUS_REPO_OWNER == 'my-organization'
+      ...
+    ```

+    Owner of forked repository can re-enable the task, if they have the required sensitive data, by encrypting
+    the variable by themselves and editing both the encrypted variable and repo-owner condition
+    in the `.cirrus.yml` file.

 ## Matrix Modification

 Sometimes it's useful to run the same task against different software versions.
 Or run different batches of tests based